VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_api/personnel_file_api_intro.md

 A typical workflow is as follows:

 1. Retrieve a list of employees from the API and show them in a selection list in the client application
-2. Retrieve a list of document types from the API and show then in a selection list in the client application
+2. Retrieve a list of document types from the API and show them in a selection list in the client application
 3. Let the user enter the values of necessary properties needed to send a document to Personnel File
 4. Send a document to the API using the employee number of the selected employee, the category code of the selected document and the values entered by the user of the client application

-Each of these steps can be further enhanced by providing more options in the client application, such as retrieving a filtered list based on selection criteria entered by the user or showing the available documenttypes in a folder structure instead of a plain list.
+Each of these steps can be enhanced further by providing more options in the client application, such as retrieving a filtered list based on selection criteria entered by the user or showing the available documenttypes in a folder structure instead of a plain list.
+Also a document can be linked to an employee only, or to a specific employment of the employee.
+When a document is also linked to an employment, only users of Personnel File with authorization for that employment can view the document.

 ## Processes
 The following processes can be supported with the Personnel File API: